FAQ

 The Citizens Media® works by connecting communication and financial tools, to attract and exchange value that avoids corruption, and increases the impact of funds that you give.

-Activity begins as community-based projects – small businesses – share Funding Opportunities: budgeted requests for funds that will allow them to make products needed by the people who live there.
+Activity begins as community-based businesses – small businesses – share Funding Opportunities: budgeted requests for funds that will allow them to make products needed by the people who live there.
 This could be anything, such as fruits and vegetables, cloth sanitary pads, clean water, warm clothing, or bricks for housing.

 Funding Opportunities are promoted by Citizen Journalists: members of the community who share updates and stories that let you see and hear from the people your funds will impact.